News

 What salary do you offer?

 We conduct regular reviews of market average salaries for graduates to ensure our offerings remain competitive.
-Our salaries are confidential and determined based on experience and qualifications.
-All salaries for graduates are benchmarked and, therefore, non-negotiable.
+Our salaries are confidential and benchmarked and, therefore, non-negotiable.

 How often are graduate salaries reviewed?

-Graduates will be eligible for an incremental salary increase in the summer following their start date (e.g., if you start with us in September 2025, you will be eligible for this increase in the summer of 2026).
+Graduates salaries are reviewed on an annual basis.
 Salaries are also typically reviewed at the end of the graduate scheme, particularly if a graduate is promoted to 'Engineer'.
-These incremental increases are separate from our annual inflation adjustment, which usually occurs in January (payable from March and backdated).
-Graduates are also eligible for this adjustment.
 Please note that all salary increases are at the company's discretion and processes may be subject to change.

 What shall I do if I am running late to my interview or I can no longer attend?